arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

  (97 . #<marker at 3805 in 2024-03-30-emacs-registers.md>))
 ```

-That's exactly the same structure we played with before.
+I guess you recognise this is the same idea we played with before.
 The fact that registers are stored in an ordinary variable offers the
 possibility to build on top of them re-using the whole arsenal of Lisp
 and Emacs tools.

 This is what never ceases to amaze me of Emacs: its building blocks
-are just the simplest ideas you could think to, and the fact they are
+are just the simplest ideas you could think of, and the fact they are
 orthogonal and composable puts no limits to what you can build with
 them.
 Many other editors also offer a notion of registers; it is very